Kobuk Valley National Park

 Exploring Hunting Policies

 Unlike many other national parks, sport hunting is not permitted within Kobuk Valley National Park.
 The park aims to protect its delicate ecosystems and ensure the safety of both visitors and wildlife.
-However, local residents residing in designated zones are granted the privilege of hunting for sustenance, contributing to the harmonious coexistence of nature and human inhabitants.
+However, residents residing in designated zones are granted the privilege of hunting for sustenance, contributing to the harmonious coexistence of nature and human inhabitants.

 The Arctic Haven: Kobuk Valley’s Unique Location